 And you must show the benefits the seller receives through the use of a CMA.

-The following is a must include within your CMA strategy.
+The following CMA tips are a must include within your CMA strategy.

 #1.
 Pictures of competitive homes with home details.